tinkerbell/tinkerbell-docs/docs/services/osie.md

 ## The Current OSIE

-Tinkerbell's current [OSIE] is based on [AlpineLinux], a well known to be small (~130MB of storage) and easy to customize distribution.
+Tinkerbell's current [OSIE] is based on [Alpine Linux], a well known to be small (~130MB of storage) and easy to customize distribution.
 The boot process is minimal and it does not require much configuration.
 OSIE builds on that to provide an environment capable of running the right actions required to configure your Worker and install a persistent operating system.